Last updated on November 1st, 2023

+The impact of diabetes is rising in the world, including in India.
+Diabetes patients grew from 7.1% in 2009 to around 9% in 2019.
+This percentage is expected to escalate further in the coming years.
 Diabetic patients have always been flooded with advice regarding their diet.
 A diabetic is always watchful of what he or she consumes.
 A diabetic person must exclude refined sugar and carbs from their meals.
 Also, they must fill up their kitchen store with whole grains in excess.
 There are a few spices that keep glucose levels under check.
 These are turmeric (Haldi), cinnamon (dalchini), and fenugreek seeds (methi dana).
-Also, a diabetic diet must include fibre-rich fruits and veggies.
-And, one such fibre-packed fruit a diabetic can consider is “pomegranate”.
+Also, a diabetic diet must include fibre-rich and low-GI fruits.
+Studies have proven fruits help in enhancing glycemic control in diabetes patients.
+One such fibre-packed fruit a diabetic can consider is “pomegranate”.
 Read this blog to know “Is Pomegranate Good for Diabetics Patients”?

 What Does a Pomegranate Look Like?